 Intellectual disability affects about 1% of the population.
 There are many causes of intellectual disability.

-Risk factors are related to the causes.
+Risk factors are specific to the cause of intellectual disability.
 Causes of intellectual disability can include:

 - Infections (present at birth or occurring after birth)

 - Chromosomal abnormalities (such as Down syndrome)

 - Metabolic (such as hyperbilirubinemia, or very high bilirubin levels in babies)